qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 So he should choose at most $ x_i \le \alpha^3 $, right?
 Yes.
 But he should then also choose at most $ x_i \le \alpha^4 $, and so on...

 By this logic, he needs to infintely undercut the ceiling for the target $\alpha \bar x$.
 And since everyone else is also undecutting, $\alpha \bar x$ keeps moving down.
 Thus by this process, you get the Nash equilibrium that all lemmings should choose

 $$
 \begin{equation*}
 x_i^* = \underset{n \to \infty}{\lim}{\alpha}^n \bar X = 0.
 \tag{solution}
 \end{equation*}
 $$

 Okay, there are a lot of mixed metaphors in this example.
-But you get the point, right?* Even perfectly rational behaviour in groups can result in extreme outcomes.

-<p style="font-size:small;">*Don't worry.
-I'm not sure if I do, either.</p>
+But it demonstrates a phenomenon where perfectly rational lemmings cause surprising and extreme outcomes.
+You get the point, right?
+(Don't worry, I don't either.)